mosphox/monochrome-grub-theme/README.md

 ```
 cd monochrome-grub-theme
 ```
-You might need to add -main at the end if it was downloaded as zip
+You might need to add `-main` at the end, if it was downloaded as `.zip`

 #### Run
 ```